Pasifika-Web3-Tech-Hub/pasifika-evm-be/README.md

 ### Deployment Process

-The deployment process is streamlined with Foundry's powerful toolkit:
+The deployment process is streamlined with our comprehensive deployment script and Foundry's powerful toolkit:

 1. **Setup**:
    ```bash